jeremyjcheng/recipe_rating_predictor/README.md

-# Cooking Time vs. Recipe Ratings.
-A Data-Driven analysis on Recipes
+# Quick and Delicious: Does Cooking Time Predict Recipe Rating?

-Final Project for the University of California, San Diego DSC80 Course
+Final Project for the UCSD's DSC80 Course

-by: Jeremy Cheng and Cedric Jeng
+Authors: Jeremy Cheng and Cedric Jeng

 ## Overview